SK53/sk53_floras/whd_flora_detail.md

 * Wood Forget-me-not
 * Yellow Rattle VG A single plant in 2019, seedlings in 2020 on the verge outside #42 which didn't survive having things dumped on the verge by workmen.
 A single plant mown down in 2021.
 * Trailing Bellflower
-* Fox-and-Cubs CR Seen in the lawns of the churchyard if allowed to flower, also seen outside #28.
+* Fox-and-Cubs CRG Seen in the lawns of the churchyard if allowed to flower, also seen outside #28.
 * Mouse-ear Hawkweed
-* Turkey Oak DC
 * Stinking Iris CG
-* Pedunculate Oak CG Very small sapling in churchyard (Aug 7 2021), mature tree (planted ~ 1966) & saplings in at least one garden.
 * Rhus typhina C (plant near, the unused, garden gate of Vicarage)
+* Box-leaved Honeysuckle VG A small seedling grouwing on the tree root plate outside 36.

 # Garden Plants (of natural origin)